 MIKAEL GENBERG

 b.
-1963, Sweden — Conceptual artist working at the intersection of poetry, place and belonging
+1963, Sweden — Swedish conceptual artist working with displacement, site and the symbolic image of home.

 The Practice